-On February 25, 2016, the FASB issued ASU 2016-02, Leases, which will require lessees to recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis, and a right-of-use asset, which is an asset that represents the lessee's right to use or control the use of a specified asset for the lease term.
+On February 25, 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases, which will require lessees to recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis, and a right-of-use asset, which is an asset that represents the lessee's right to use or control the use of a specified asset for the lease term.
 The FASB also issued ASU 2020-05, which deferred the effective date for Fòs Feminista until annual periods beginning after December 15, 2021.
-Management is currently evaluating the impact of the pending adoption of ASU 2016-02.
+Effective January 1, 2022, Fòs Feminista adopted ASU 2016-02.
+Management has evaluated the requirements of ASU 2016-02 and has determined that the impact of adopting ASU 2016-02 is not material to the financial statements.